-I like to take inspiration from anything and everything, man made or natural.
-Seeing some current design/illustration work on social media, a summer holiday or even recent trip to the cinema can all inspire me to create new work.
+I like to take inspiration from anything and everything, man-made or natural.
+Seeing some current design/illustration work on social media, a summer holiday or even a recent trip to the cinema can all inspire me to create new work.

 6. What role does art play in your life?
 How does it change the way you view the world?

 People often undermine the importance of the arts, but when you realise that everything man-made you see was created by an artist in some form then you can really understand the significance of the industry.
 The chair you’re sitting on was designed by somebody.. the building you’re in was created by somebody.. the TV show you’ve just watched was produced by somebody.